Reviews

 Lenovo ThinkPad T14 Gen 2 Cinebench

-In the 7-Zip benchmark test, AMD Ryzen 7 PRO 5850U scored 5845 MIPS in the single thread and 53381 MIPS in the multi-thread.
+In the 7-Zip benchmark, the AMD Ryzen 7 PRO 5850U scored 5845 MIPS in single-threaded and 53,381 MIPS in multi-threaded.

 GPU and SSD Performance